-At any time of the year, but particularly during the holiday season, shopping for gifts is a must, particularly to find something for yourself that you will treasure from your time in Florence!
+At any time of the year, but particularly during the holiday season, shopping for gifts to take back home is a must, especially for yourself to treasure from your time in Florence!

-We've selected just a top 5 gifts from Florence to guide your shopping in the city, but of course there are always more ideas hiding around every corner!
+We've selected just a top 5 gifts from Florence to guide your shopping in the city but, of course, there are always more ideas hiding around every street corner!
 Enjoy exploring the streets and shopping in Florence :)

 1. GOLD JEWELRY